skip to main content

 If you post or send offensive or inappropriate content anywhere on or to any of our websites or apps, or otherwise engage in disruptive behaviour on any of our websites or apps, we may use the information that is available to us about you to stop such behaviour.
 This may involve responding to or informing relevant third parties and law enforcement agencies about the content and your behaviour.

 When you complete our registration forms or use our services, we may transfer your information to our processors - companies that carry out activities on our behalf, only on our instructions - outside the UK or European Economic Area (EEA) to countries that may not have data protection rules that provide the same level of protection to your personal information as the UK or countries in the EEA.
 However, we will only transfer your information if we have appropriate measures in place to ensure the protection of your information in accordance with applicable data protection legislation.
-(For example, model contract clauses or Privacy Shield in the case of the USA).
+(For example, model contract clauses or UK-US Data bridge in the case of the USA).

 When you give us information about other individuals, you confirm that you have authority to act for them and have made them aware of the potential transfer of their information outside the UK or EEA.